Principal Bundles and Gauge Theories: Lagrangian Gauge Theories of the Yang-Mills Kind

 \subsection{Mathematical Intermezzo: Jet Bundles}

 To give a mathematically rigorous treatment of such an action principle, we need the concept of a \emph{jet bundle} .
-Recall that given a (pre)sheaf, we can construct its \emph{bundle of germs}, which is an topological \'etal\'e bundle (a fibre bundle whose projection is a local homeomorphism).
-In the case we started with a sheaf, we can interpret the original sheaf as the sheaf of sections of this bundle.
-(The sheaf of sections of this bundle is isomorphic to the original sheaf.) \cite{macshe} Let us start with a pair of smooth manifolds $M$ and $N$ and consider the sheaf $C^\infty (M,N)$ of smooth functions from $M$ to $N$.
-We obtain a topological fibre bundle $\mathrm{germ}(M,N)\ra{}M; \;\mathrm{germ}_mf\mapsto m$ of germs of smooth functions.
+Recall that given a (pre)sheaf, we can construct its \emph{bundle of germs}, which is a topological \'etal\'e space whose projection is a local homeomorphism.
+In the case where we started with a sheaf, we can interpret the original sheaf as the sheaf of sections of this space.
+(The sheaf of sections of this space is isomorphic to the original sheaf.) \cite{macshe} Let us start with a pair of smooth manifolds $M$ and $N$ and consider the sheaf $U\mapsto C^\infty(U,N)$ of smooth maps from open subsets of $M$ to $N$.
+We obtain a topological \'etal\'e space $\mathrm{germ}(M,N)\ra{}M; \;\mathrm{germ}_mf\mapsto m$ of germs of smooth maps.

-Now, we define the bundle of $k$-jets of maps from $M$ to $N$ as a quotient of $\mathrm{germ}(M,N)$: we identify $\mathrm{germ}_m f\sim \mathrm{germ}_m g$ if $T^j_m f=T^j_m g$, for all $0\leq j\leq k$.
-(Here, I write $T^j_m f$ for the $j$-times repeated derivative of $f$ at the point $m$.)
+Now, we define the bundle of $k$-jets of maps from $M$ to $N$ as a quotient of $\mathrm{germ}(M,N)$: we identify $\mathrm{germ}_m f\sim \mathrm{germ}_m g$ if $f(m)=g(m)$ and, after choosing charts around $m$ and $f(m)$, the coordinate representatives have the same partial derivatives at $m$ up to order $k$.
+This condition is independent of the chosen charts.
 Note that this equivalence relation respects the fibres of the bundle of germs.
 In this way we obtain a topological fibre bundle $J^k(M,N)\ra{}M$, called the jet bundle of order $k$.
-One can think of $J^k(M,N)$ as having as an underlying set.
-Note that if we replace $N$ with a vector space $W$, $J^k(M,W)$ has the structure of a vector bundle.
+One can think of $J^k(M,N)$ in charts as recording Note that if we replace $N$ with a vector space $W$, $J^k(M,W)$ has the structure of a vector bundle.
 Finally, it is easily checked that we can define a smooth structure on $J^k(M,N)$ using that on $M$ and $N$, making it into a smooth fibre bundle.
 Indeed, we construct a chart for $J^k(M,N)$ from each pair of charts for $M$ and $N$ in the obvious way.

-Note that we can also start out with a fibre bundle $F\ra{\pi}M$ and consider the bundle of germs of sections of this bundle.
+Note that we can also start with a fibre bundle $F\ra{\pi}M$ and consider the bundle of germs of sections of this bundle.
 We can take a quotient of this to obtain a jet bundle $J^k\pi$ of sections of $\pi$.